Which Forklift Lithium Battery is Best for Your Equipment?

 Are Lithium Forklift Batteries Recyclable?

-Yes—95% of lithium battery components are recyclable.
-Programs like Call2Recycle offer EPA-compliant disposal.
+Yes, 95% of lithium battery components are recyclable, and programs like Call2Recycle offer compliant disposal options.